 - Accounting policies: Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we have advised management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by District are described in Note 1 to the financial statements.
-As described in Note 1, the District changed accounting policies related to financial reporting for fiduciary activities by adopting Governmental Accounting Standards Board (GASB) No. 84 Fiduciary Activities, effective July 1, 2020.
+No new accounting policies were adopted and the application of existing accounting policies was not changed during 2022.
 We noted no transactions entered into by the District during the year for which accounting policies are controversial or for which there is a lack of authoritative guidance or consensus or diversity in practice. - Accounting estimates: Accounting estimates, including fair value estimates, are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements, the degree of subjectivity involved in their development and because of the possibility that future events affecting them may differ significantly from those expected.
 The following estimates are of most significance to the financial statements:

-Estimate Management's process to determine Baker Tilly's conclusions regarding reasonableness Accrued compensated absences Evaluation of hours earned and accumulated in accordance with employment policies and average wage per hour rates Reasonable in relation to the financial statements as a whole Net pension liability (asset) and related deferrals Evaluation of information provided by the Wisconsin Retirement System, Employees' Retirement System of the City of Milwaukee, Milwaukee Board of School Directors Early Retirement Supplement and Benefit Improvement Plan and Milwaukee Board of School Directors Supplemental Early Retirement Plan for Teachers Reasonable in relation to the financial statements as a whole Self-insurance claims Historical claims analysis and report provided by a 3 rd party administrator Reasonable in relation to the financial statements as a whole Allowance for doubtful accounts Evaluation of historical revenues and loss levels with the analysis on collectability of individual amounts Reasonable in relation to the financial statements as a whole Pension trusts actuarial value of plan assets and actuarial accrued liability Key assumptions (investment rate of return, projected salary increases, mortality and certain cost amortization periods) set by management with the assistance of an independent third party actuary Reasonable in relation to the financial statements as a whole

-Net/Total OPEB liability and related deferrals Key assumptions set by management with the assistance of a third party actuary Reasonable in relation to the financial statements as a whole 1 Depreciation Evaluate estimated useful life of the asset and original acquisition value Reasonable in relation to the financial statements as a whole
+Estimate Management's process to determine Baker Tilly's conclusions regarding reasonableness Accrued compensated absences Evaluation of hours earned and accumulated in accordance with employment policies and average wage per hour rates Reasonable in relation to the financial statements as a whole Net pension liabilities (asset) and related deferrals Evaluation of information provided by the Wisconsin Retirement System, Employees' Retirement System of the City of Milwaukee, Milwaukee Board of School Directors Early Retirement Supplement and Benefit Improvement Plan and Milwaukee Board of School Directors Supplemental Early Retirement Plan for Teachers Reasonable in relation to the financial statements as a whole Self-insurance claims Historical claims analysis and report provided by a 3 rd party administrator Reasonable in relation to the financial statements as a whole Allowance for doubtful accounts Evaluation of historical revenues and loss levels with the analysis on collectability of individual amounts Reasonable in relation to the financial statements as a whole Net/Total OPEB liability and related deferrals Key assumptions set by management with the assistance of a third party actuary Reasonable in relation to the financial statements as a whole Depreciation Evaluate estimated useful life of the asset and original acquisition value Reasonable in relation to the financial statements as a whole